Harrison Bader Player Props: Yankees vs. Marlins

-On Friday, Harrison Bader (.368 on-base percentage in past 10 games, 68 points above season-long percentage) and the New York Yankees face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 6:40 PM ET.
+The New York Yankees, including Harrison Bader (.333 batting average in his past 10 games), battle starter Sandy Alcantara and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the White Sox.
+In his last game, he strung together two hits (going 2-for-5) against the Marlins.

 Harrison Bader Game Info & Props vs. the Marlins